François-Nicolas-Benoît Haxo: Biography

-After the Restoration, Louis XVIII of France wished to give Haxo a command in the Royal Guards, but the general remained faithful to Napoleon.
+After the Restoration, Louis XVIII wished to give Haxo a command in the Royal Guards, but the general remained faithful to Napoleon.
 During the Hundred Days, Haxo laid out the provisional fortifications of Paris and fought at the Battle of Waterloo.

 It was after the Second Restoration that the best work of his career was accomplished.
 As Inspector General he managed to reconstruct the old Vauban and Cormontaigne fortresses, which had failed during the invasions of 1814 and 1815.

-In 1815, he was relieved from the military by the Restoration government.
+In 1815, Haxo was relieved from the military by the Restoration government.
 In 1819, however, he was reinstated as Inspector General of frontier fortifications (Grenoble, Besançon, Dunkirk, St. Omer, Sedan, the Fort Lock, Belfort, and Bitche).

 Haxo was part of the Council of War called upon to judge General Charles Lefebvre-Desnouettes and voted for his death.

 Appointed Inspector General of the Royal Weapon and Grand Officer of the Legion of Honour, Louis Philippe I named him Peer of France in 1832 and presented him with the Grand Cross in 1833, as well as state counselor and member of the fortifications committee.
 During this time, Haxo voted against detached forts, instead supporting their continuous enclosure.

-Soon after he was named Peer of France, the French intervention in Belgium began involving the Siege of Antwerp.
+Soon after, Haxo was named Peer of France, the French intervention in Belgium began involving the Siege of Antwerp.
 Under Étienne Maurice Gérard, Haxo directed the besiegers and completely outmatched the opposing engineers.
 The fortress was forced to surrender after a siege of a little more than three weeks, ending on 23 December 1832.

 Subsequently, Haxo was regarded as the premier military engineer in Europe.
 He oversaw the fortifications of Belfort, Grenoble, Besançon, Dunkirk, Saint-Omar and Fort l'Ecluse.
 He is credited with the invention of an open-backed covered gun emplacement, known in English as the Haxo casemate.

 During the later years of his life, Haxo wrote Mémoire sur le figure du terrain dans les cartes topographiques (Paris, N.D.), and the biography of General Dejean (1824).

-General Haxo died in Paris on 25 June 1838.
+General Haxo died in Paris on 25 June 1838, aged 64.